Uniform Interstate Depositions and Discovery Act (UIDDA)-Arizona

 HOW TO SERVE A SUBPOENA IN ARIZONA

-An Arizona Process Service or Anyone over the age of 18 who is not a party to the case may serve a subpoena.
+An Arizona Process Service or Anyone over 18 who is not a party to the case may serve a subpoena.
 One must serve an original subpoena to each individual mentioned in it, and if they are required to appear, you must pay them a fee for one day's attendance and the distance permitted by law.

 In certain cases, tendering fees may be waived or reduced.
 Paying fees and travel expenses are not required for subpoenas issued by the state of Arizona or its officials if the summons requires the witness to appear in court.